girlscript/winter-of-contributing/Competitive_Programming/C++/DP/Rod Cutting/rod_cutting_documentation.md

 ## Naive Approach 🧠

-The naive Brute force approach would be to generate all possible combinations of different pieces and take the maximum-priced configuration.
+The naive brute force approach would be to generate all the possible combinations of different pieces and take the maximum-priced configuration.
 So, we have to choose between two option for a total of n-1 times and thus the total possible number of solutions are 2x2x2x2x2.... = 2<sup>n-1</sup>